Songtech-0912/Quark/README.md

 A fast and beautiful editor, powered by `Eel` and `Python`.
 Download it and try it out [here](release_notes/release-0.1.1-alpha.md).

+> Note: It has come to my attention that another developer has previously written a Python text editor of the same name.
+I did not intend to plagiarize the name of his editor.
+You can check out his editor [here](https://github.com/zcking/Pyrite).

 ## Overview

 Pyrite's name sounds like "PyWrite" - because it's designed from the ground up for writing code.
 Unlike electron-based editors, it doesn't suffer from node package bloat.
 And, unlike most widget-based editors, its UI is polished and themable.